lienteling is efficiently using information to create intimate customer experiences.

 The latter is much more warm and personalized; it’s almost like talking to a friend.

 With enough data, there’s an opportunity to personalize every store interaction.
 Overall, clienteling is giving shoppers the experiences they need to love your brand.
 It’s about collecting the right data, tracking it effectively, and leveraging it in a human way.

 Businesses can practice clienteling no matter their size or how long they’ve been around.
 Here are a few key examples of retail stores that use clienteling:

 Long before computers, the famous department store Harrods used a data-based clienteling system.
 The store kept binders of in-depth profiles on customers to suggest products that closely matched customers’ desires.
 If a customer had an upcoming event, seasonal clothing needs, or an outdated wardrobe, Harrod’s knew about it.
 More than 100 years ago, Harrods collected data, offered personalized experiences, and communicated in a natural way.
 If Harrods could do it with binders, there’s no limit to what you can do with today’s technology.

 Small stores have always used clienteling to cater towards their best customers.
 Many small hardware stores keep scribbles of different contractors’ tool types under the cash register.
 My neighborhood florist growing up sent reminder emails when a relative’s birthday was coming up.
 This simple system of writing down occasions for purchases was efficient enough to convince a 16 year-old boy to regularly buy flowers.

 Due to the instant gratification and personalization of e-commerce, shoppers’ expectations are changing faster than ever.
-Clienteling is necessary because it creates powerful customer experiences that are deeply personal.
-While clienteling still somewhat unique in retail, it’s a strategy that will begin to pay off for all brands very soon.
+Clienteling is necessary because it creates powerful, personal customer experiences that creates brand and customer loyalty.
+While clienteling is still somewhat unique in retail, it’s a strategy that pays off for every brand that uses it.